frfn/typescript-basics/Notes/TS Notes.md

 Learned more about package.json and scripts

-Concurreny can run two or more processes, neat
+Concurrently can run two or more processes, neat

 ## Starting